-- improving prevention to stop people falling victim to loverboys in the first place;
+- improving prevention to stop loverboys from exploiting vulnerable people in the first place;

 - providing victims with services and protection.

 In 2014 the Azough Commission drew up an action plan for helping girl victims of loverboys (in Dutch).
-The plan led to the development of new resources for victims of loverboys (in Dutch).
-They include practical advice on how to identify and register (suspected) victims for key actors:
+This led to the development of new resources for victims of loverboys (in Dutch).
+These resources include practical advice on how to identify and register (suspected) victims for key actors, such as:

 - mental health workers;

 - professionals working in institutions for people with minor intellectual disabilities;

 - neighbourhood social support teams set up by local authorities.

 There is also advice on how to provide the best possible services and treatment to (suspected) victims.

 In addition, there is a guide to cooperation between care organisations, police and justice authorities.
 And the Netherlands Youth Institute recently developed a checklist that municipalities can use to assess whether their policy on tackling the issue of loverboys is adequate.

 Central government wants to make it possible to use ‘decoy teens’ to identify loverboys.
 The Senate has approved a bill for this purpose.
 The decoy is not really a teenager but a law enforcement official posing online as a minor.

 This bill could help the authorities catch loverboys online.